briandrum/codes.forchagrin.com/_chapters/chapter-521-health-safety-and-sanitation.md

         retail food establishment, grocery, or any other type of retail, manufacturing, or distribution establishment.

-    2. _(2)_ “Deposit” means to throw, drop, discard, or place.
+    2. _(2)_ "Deposit" means to throw, drop, discard, or place.

-    3. _(3)_ “Litter” includes garbage, trash, waste, rubbish, ashes, cans, bottles, wire, paper, cartons, boxes, automobile parts, furniture, glass, auxiliary containers, or anything else of an unsightly or unsanitary nature.
+    3. _(3)_ "Litter" includes garbage, trash, waste, rubbish, ashes, cans, bottles, wire, paper, cartons, boxes, automobile parts, furniture, glass, auxiliary containers, or anything else of an unsightly or unsanitary nature.

-    4. _(4)_ “Litter receptacle” means a dumpster, trash can, trash bin, garbage can, or similar container in which litter is deposited for removal.
+    4. _(4)_ "Litter receptacle" means a dumpster, trash can, trash bin, garbage can, or similar container in which litter is deposited for removal.
     (ORC 3767.32)